Daniel Marques

 Experience an epic action-adventure story set in feudal Japan!
 Become a lethal shinobi assassin and powerful, legendary samurai as you explore a beautiful open world in a time of chaos.
 Switch between these two unlikely allies as you discover their common destiny.
 Master complementary playstyles, create your shinobi league, customize your hideout, and usher in a new era for Japan.

-I worked on Assassin's Creed Shadows for the entire production phase and during post-launch.
+I worked on Assassin's Creed Shadows on the world gameplay systems team for the entire production phase and during post-launch.

 I was responsible for the technical implementation of various new gameplay systems.
 Namely, the Opportunity, Scouting and Ally systems.
-The Opportunity system was a novel way of exploring the world, purposely built for Assassin's Creed Shadows to contribute towards realising the Shinobi fantasy.
+The Opportunity system was a novel way of exploring the world, purposely built for this game to help realise the Shinobi fantasy.
 It does so by building a passive network of scouts who provide the player with information each season about locations, activities, valuables, and rumours across Japan.
 The system also evolved to allow the player to find quest objectives by deploying their scouts to the specified area of Japan.
 Since this scouting system was a departure from the previous exploration paradigm, I was also responsible for creating the Guided Mode: an alternative mode where players automatically see their quest markers, bypassing scouting and locating the objective.

 The Ally system aimed to contribute towards the same vision but in a more active way: the player can call upon recruited allies to assist in battle.
-Each ally has their own set of skills, useful in each situation the player encounters.
+They each have their own set of skills and, when summoned, they spawn nearby with a fight or stealth goal, useful in each situation the player encounters.

-On a technical level, for each system and its multiple ever-evolving features, I conceptualised the code architecture, envisioned the data setup, and implemented the code.
-This was accomplished by working closely with colleagues from different disciplines and teams, namely game designers, technical designers, quest designers, testers, and other programmers.
+For each system and its multiple ever-evolving features, I conceptualised the code architecture, accounting for performance, code modularity, ease of data setup, testability, and expandability through content updates.
+While implementing the systems, I collaborated closely with game designers, technical designers, quest designers, testers, production managers, and other programmers.

-Besides code ownership of the new systems, I was responsible for others, such as the exploration system, and I contributed to online collectables, the hideout, notoriety, achievements, and more.
+Besides code ownership of the new systems, I was responsible for the exploration system and contributed to the hideout, notoriety, achievements, online collectables, and more.

-Throughout the project, I applied my leadership skills to elevate the team by providing meaningful insights when discussing code architecture, by fostering their knowledge of C++, memory and performance, and by promoting high standards on our codebase through code reviews and discussions.
+Throughout the project, I applied my leadership skills to elevate the team by providing meaningful insights when discussing code architecture, by fostering their knowledge of C++, memory and performance, and by promoting high standards in our codebase through code reviews.

 Personal Projects